algosup/2023-2024-project-5-flutter-team-8/documents/technical_specification/technical_specification.md

   User({required this.companyName, required this.companyRegistrationNumber, required this.email, required this.password, required this.logo});
 }
 ```
-And finally, the soft skills class should look this way:
+And finally, the soft skills class should look like this:
 ```Dart
 class SoftSkills {
   String name;